|Nutrition Facts (per serving)|

-Add 1 cup of boiling water to the gelatin and stir until dissolved.
-Leave to cool for 30 minutes.
+Add 1 cup boiling water to the gelatin and stir until dissolved.
+Let cool for 30 minutes.

-Line the bottom and up the sides of the trifle dish with the cake slices.
+Line the bottom and sides of a medium trifle dish with the cake slices.
 Pour in the cooled gelatin.
-This will soak into the cake and leave a deep pool in the bottom.
-Leave for 2 hours in the refrigerator to set.
+This will soak into the cake and leave a deep pool in the bottom of the dish.
+Refrigerate until set, about 2 hours.

-Slice the strawberries into thick, 1/4-inch slices (keep a few if you want to use on the top of the trifle).
-Decorate the inside of the bowl with the strawberry slices by sitting slices pointing upwards on the cake in two layers, one slightly in front of the other.
+Slice the 2 cups of strawberries into 1/4-inch slices.
+Decorate the inside of the bowl with strawberry slices by sitting slices pointing upwards on cake in 2 layers, one slightly in front of the other.

-Once the gelatin sets, spoon the custard into the trifle bowl making sure it does not go above the line of strawberries.
+Spoon the custard into the center of trifle dish, making sure it does not go above line of strawberries.

-Finally, for the blue layer, use the blueberries either in a ring around the dish or spread randomly over the surface.
-Decorate with strawberries if you want extra wow factor.
+Finally, for the blue layer, use blueberries either in a ring around the dish or spread randomly over the surface.
+Decorate with whole strawberries for garnish, if desired.

 - For a very grown-up trifle, you can splash the cake slices in the bowl with a little sherry or your favorite liqueur.
 Just make sure if this is the case, you don't serve it to children.

-- Gelatin is not a taste or texture for everyone, and it is okay to leave this out if you wish.
-The cake will soak up some of the juice from the strawberries sitting on top.
+- Gelatin is not a taste or texture for everyone, and it is OK to leave this out if you wish.
+The cake will soak up some of the juice from the strawberries.

 - For a fruitier trifle, add an extra cup of blueberries between the custard and whipped cream layers.